ni/nimble/packages/nimble-components/src/banner/specs/README.md

 ### Test Plan

-Unit tests will be created that exercise all features.
+Unit tests and visual comparison tests will be created that exercise all features.

 ### Tooling